 But if you have a business-related inquiry you’re directed to a shorter form that specifically addresses business issues.

 This streamlines communication between the Scribd team and its users.

 5. Apply your brand colors and logo

-Sometimes in order to increase your customer base, you need to harness the power of colors.
-Colors have a profound impact on human psychology and tend to influence people’s perceptions, emotions, and actions.
+Sometimes to increase your customer base, you need to harness the power of colors.
+Colors profoundly impact human psychology and tend to influence people’s perceptions, emotions, and actions.